 - District of Columbia, 2013

 Northwestern University Medill School of Journalism, B.S., 2008; cum laude

-Spanish, full professional proficiency
+Spanish, professional proficiency

-French, professional proficiency
+French, working proficiency

 Irish Gaelic, limited working proficiency